FreedomBen/breakout71/Readme.md

 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.

 ## Easy perks ideas
+- "+1  coin  for each brick within a small radius of the broken brick" ?
 - two for one : add a 2 for one upgrade combo to the choice lists
 - cash out : double last level's gains
 - snowball :  Combo resets every 0.1s . +1 combo for each combo gained Since last reset.